ajzawawi/js-interview-prep/README.md

 Some suggested answers along with relevant resources are posted in the answers folder.
 You can also submit answers to questions as a contributor.

+This repo was originally forked from [ajzawawi/js-interview-prep](https://github.com/ajzawawi/js-interview-prep) but it wasn't being maintained so redux version created.

 ## Table of Contents

 1. [General Questions](#general-questions)